beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `feof()`, `ferror()`, `clearerr()` {#man-feof}

-Determine if a file has reached end-of-file or if an error has occurred.
+Determine if a file has reached end-of-file or if an error has occurred

 ### Synopsis {.unnumbered .unlisted}